StaticJsCMS/static-cms/CONTRIBUTING.md

 2. Create a branch from `main`.
 If you're addressing a specific issue, prefix your branch name with the issue number.
 3. If you've added code that should be tested, add tests.
 4. If you've changed APIs, update the documentation.
-5. Run `yarn test` and ensure the test suite passes.
-6. Use `yarn format` to format and lint your code.
+5. Use `yarn format` to format and lint your code.
-7. PR's must be rebased before merge (feel free to ask for help).
+6. PR's must be rebased before merge (feel free to ask for help).
-8. PR should be reviewed by two maintainers prior to merging.
+7. PR should be reviewed by two maintainers prior to merging.

 ## Debugging